-The 10 Cyber-Physical V&V Challenges [4] were created by Lockheed Martin Aeronautics to evaluate and improve the state-of-the-art in formal method toolsets.
+The 10 Cyber-Physical V&V Challenges [5] were created by Lockheed Martin Aeronautics to evaluate and improve the state-of-the-art in formal method toolsets.
 Each challenge problem includes: 1) documentation that contains a high-level description and a set of requirements written in plain English; 2) a Simulink model; 3) a set of parameters (in .mat format) for simulating the model.

-The challenges were first presented in the 2016 Safe and Secure Systems and Software Symposium (S5) [4].
-They include a set of problems inspired by flight control and vehicle management systems, which are representative of flight-critical systems.
+The challenges were first presented in the 2016 Safe and Secure Systems and Software Symposium (S5) [5].
+They consist of a set of problems inspired by flight control and vehicle management systems, which are representative of flight-critical systems.
 They are publicly available and as such, they provide an excellent basis for discussion and comparison of approaches across the research community.

 Although in most cases the specified requirements look relatively straightforward, a closer study revealed many questions regarding their precise meaning.
-Additionally, even though the Simulink models of the challenges were built with commonly used blocks, their analysis has proven challenging.
+Additionally, even though the Simulink models of the challenges were built with commonly used blocks, their analysis has proven to be challenging.
 Table I summarizes the ten LMCPS challenges.
-For each challenge it includes a brief description, and some important characteristics such as the number of atomic blocks in the models, as well as the types of blocks that challenged our analysis.
-Additionally, we provide the FRET template keys that we used to formalize the requirements of each challenge.
+For each challenge it includes a brief description, the number of Simulink blocks in the models, the types of blocks that challenged